Michael Avenatti Is Arrested On Domestic Violence Charges

 “She hit me first.
 This is bulls***, this is f***ing bulls***.”

-TMZ is reporting that a witness said that Ms. Avenatti’s face was “swollen and bruised.”
+TMZ is reporting that a witness said the woman’s face was “swollen and bruised.”

-A law enforcement source is reporting that the Stormy Daniels lawyer kicked his estranged wife out of the Studio City apartment on Tuesday, and that’s when the alleged assault took place.

 Michael Avenatti arrested for suspected felony domestic violence https://t.co/pd2p4FVHVe pic.twitter.com/P4YNWkZbh7

-Note: Editor’s Note: A previous version of this story reported that the woman involved in the incident was Michael Avenatti’s estranged wife.
-The TMZ report that information was based on has since been corrected to exclude her as the alleged victim.